 Use your answers to chart a clear path toward your stated objectives.
 This will help you understand how to go from where you are to where you want to be.

 2. Examine Your Product Offerings & Create an Ideal Customer Profile

 You should always cater your product to customer needs.
 A tight product-market fit gives sellers the best chance to convey value and close deals.
 Here’s how to get started:

 - Begin building your ideal customer profile (ICP) by examining market trends and existing customer feedback.
 In addition, evaluate your target demographics and take advantage of typical ICP characteristics, such as industry, company size, and generalised region.

 - Consider how your product creates value — and ask yourself if this value proposition still solves the target customer pain points uncovered during the creation of your ICP.

 - Take your time.
-Product messaging is the backbone of your sales strategy, and it will underpin your next step…
+Product messaging is the backbone of your sales and marketing strategy, and it will underpin your next step…

 3. Review Your Prospecting Strategy